risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-elasticsearch.md

 The Elasticsearch sink defaults to the `upsert` sink type.
 It does not support the `append-only` sink type.

-If the sink_from object has primary keys, please specify them via the `primary_key` parameter.
+If you want to customize your Elasticsearch ID, please specify it via the `primary_key` parameter.
 RisingWave will combine multiple primary key values into a single string with the delimiter you set, and use it as the Elasticsearch ID.

-If the sink_from object doesn't have a primary key, RisingWave will use the first column in the sink definition as the Elasticsearch ID.
+If you don't want to customize your Elasticsearch ID, RisingWave will use the first column in the sink definition as the Elasticsearch ID.

 ## Data type mapping